Beaufort Historic Sites: 8 Notable Places Everyone Should See

-Today, the 15-acre site welcomes visitors to enjoy high-bluff coastal views of Port Royal, picnic in the park and learn about the area.
+Today, the 15-acre site welcomes visitors to enjoy high-bluff coastal views of Port Royal, picnic in the park and learn.
 The entire fort still remains, including disappearing breech-loaded cannons.

 The Point Neighborhood

 Also known as Old Point or Black Point, this neighborhood radiates local culture and Beaufort’s history.
-While checking out Beaufort historic sites here, note the neighborhood dates to the Revolutionary War and was once owned by James Black, who built a shipyard.
+While checking out Beaufort historic sites, note the neighborhood dates to the Revolutionary War and was once owned by James Black, who built a shipyard.

-Most of downtown Beaufort is located along Bay Street, which runs along Beaufort River.
+Most of downtown Beaufort is located along Bay Street.
 This historic street serves as a commercial spot with attractions and entertainment.
-Whether riding on horse-drawn carriages or strolling, visitors love browsing nearby parks, art galleries, boats and people.
-For a break, stop at a local restaurant on Bay Street.
+Whether riding horse-drawn carriages or strolling on foot, visitors love nearby parks, art galleries, dining, boats and people-watching.

 Beaufort National Cemetery